warpdl/warpdl/CONTRIBUTING.md

 - `docs` - For changes in the documentation.
 - `api` - For changes in the API specifications.
 - `daemon` - For changes in the daemon.
+- `extl` - For changes in the extension loader.

 **Note**: If your changes fall under multiple major areas, you can use multiple major areas separated by a comma.